jasdips/bulk-rdap/draft-nro-bulk-rdap.md

 The "nroBulkRdap1" extension identifier (see (#rdap_extensions_registry)) MUST be included in the top-level "rdapConformance" member of the JSON object for bulk data, to signal adherence to this specification.

-It is RECOMMENDED to also include the extension identifier for the NRO RDAP Profile ("nro_rdap_profile_0") in the top-level "rdapConformance" member.
+It is RECOMMENDED that the extension identifier for the NRO RDAP Profile ("nro_rdap_profile_0") also be included in the top-level "rdapConformance" member.
 But, when in conflict, the Bulk RDAP extension requirements SHOULD supersede the NRO RDAP Profile extension requirements, primarily to afford bulk data compactness.